 Urine tests can help to find infections or changes in the kidneys.

 The doctor may want to test mental skills.
 You may have tests for concentration, memory, and organization.
-A personality assessment can help to determine your coping abilities.
-It is also done to identify any mental health issues that may also be present.
-These may include: .
+A personality test can help to find out about your coping abilities.
+It's also done to look for any mental health problems such as:

 Committee on the Diagnostic Criteria for Myalgic Encephalomyelitis/Chronic Fatigue Syndrome, Board on the Health of Select Populations, Institute of Medicine.
 Beyond myalgic encephalomyelitis/chronic fatigue syndrome: redefining an illness.
 Beyond Myalgic Encephalomyelitis/Chronic Fatigue Syndrome: Redefining an Illness.
 Washington (DC): National Academies Press (US); 2015 Feb 10.
 Available at: https://www.ncbi.nlm.nih.gov/books/NBK274235.